mananchawla2005/Hacktoberfest-Repo-Checker/README.md

 ## **Installation**

 1\.
 Fork the project 2\.
 Clone the project with `git clone https://<yourgithubusername>/Hacktoberfest-Repo-Checker.git ` 3\.
 Then cd in your project folder with `cd Hacktoberfest-Repo-Checker ` 4\.
 Then install npm packages with `npm i` 5\.
-Start the server with `node .` 6\.
+Copy .env.example to .env 6\.
+Creating a personal github access token [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)  7\.
+Start the server with `node .` 8\.
 Your server should be running at `https://localhost:8080`

 ## **🔌API**